 3. Interaction design across the space is….utterly, comically, rubbish.
 For example, Binance is a bitch and highly unintuitive.
 I’d urge newbies to steer clear until you really know what you’re doing, especially when they can’t get their Reset Security Verification pattern correct:

 My phone battery is dead so I need to get in via email.
 But when you do that the geniuses over at Binance ask you to enter a new phone number.
 In China:

 Other examples: form labels inside fields.
 Which has implications when your computer pre-populates because it thinks one of them is a password field:

 It’s a Master Key field but it’s been pre-populated with Password data by the computer.
 Error.

 Another example: forms giving you the option to select something from a drop down:

 - Error prevention.
-An option is given that is invalid
+An option is given that isn’t valid

 - Help users recognise, diagnose, and recover from errors.
-No content tells me why the option is invalid or why I can’t select it
+No content tells me why the option isn’t valid or why I can’t select it

 Anyway, I could go on and on and on but I feel I’m dancing on the edge of a UX singularity and may get sucked in by it’s crushing gravitational maw, never to escape except maybe to shift books around a shelf by minuscule amounts at some point in the distant past.
 Ummmm…..